 The young Mezzosoprano Alice Lackner studied with Prof. Kunz-Eisenlohr at the Musikhochschule Köln/Aachen until 2015.
-While still in her studies, she performed various soloist parts at the Theater Aachen, in operas as Rusalka (Dvořak), Les Brigands (Offenbach) and Jenufa (Janaček).
-Her repertoire in concerts and oratorios spans from the baroque era up to contemporary music.
+While still in her studies, she performed various soloist parts at the Theater Aachen, in operas such as Rusalka (Dvořak), Les Brigands (Offenbach) and Jenufa (Janaček).
+Her repertoire in concert and oratorio spans from the baroque era up to contemporary music.

-Since 2017, Alice Lackner works on a regular basis with broadcast choirs (NDR Chor, RIAS Kammerchor, Bayerischer Rundfunkchor, Berliner Rundfunkchor).
+Since 2017, Alice Lackner works on a regular basis with national broadcast choirs (NDR Chor, RIAS Kammerchor, Bayerischer Rundfunkchor, Berliner Rundfunkchor).
 This work has resulted in cooperations with conductors like Andris Nelsons, Thomas Hengelbrock and Christoph Eschenbach; orchestras such as the Wiener Philharmoniker, NDR Elbphilharmonie Orchester or the Freiburger Barockorchester; and concert venues such as the Elbphilharmonie Hamburg, the Suntory Hall Tokio, or the Festspielhaus Salzburg.

-Furthermore, Alice Lackner is a sociologist (M.A.) and is working as a research assistant at the Centre for East European and International Studies (ZOiS) Berlin.
+Furthermore, Alice Lackner holds a Master's degree in sociology and is working as a research assistant at the Centre for East European and International Studies (ZOiS) Berlin.